alanpaxton/rocksdb/INSTALL.md

 * `make check` will compile and run all the unit tests. `make check` will compile RocksDB in debug mode.

 * `make all` will compile our static library, and all our tools and unit tests.
-Our tools depend on gflags.
+Our tools depend on gflags 2.2.0 or newer.
 You will need to have gflags installed to run `make all`.
 This will compile RocksDB in debug mode.
 Don't use binaries compiled by `make all` in production.

 * By default the binary we produce is optimized for the platform you're compiling on